Polymer/old-docs-site/docs/polymer/expressions.md

     }

 **Note:** If the user enters text in a bound input field, the `toModel` filter is invoked before the value stored to the model.
-However, to `toDOM` filter is only called when the model is changed imperatively.
+However, `toDOM` filter is only called when the model is changed imperatively.
 So the text entered by the user isn't filtered (that is, it doesn't get capitalized).
 To validate or transform a value as the user types it, you can use a `on-input` or `on-blur` event handler.